 Steven Shaw (Courtesy of EGullet)

-Shaw left Cravath in 1998 to pursue writing full-time, chiefly through his Fat-Guy.com blog.
-He also contributed articles to publications like Food & Wine, Salon and Saveur.
+Shaw left Cravath in 1998 to pursue writing full-time, chiefly through his Fat-Guy.com blog and articles for publications such as Food & Wine and Saveur.
 In 2001 he teamed with tech writer Jason Perlow to found eGullet, whose forums attract restaurant recommendations, cooking tips and thoughts on all sorts of other food-related topics from amateurs and experts alike.
 In 2002 Shaw won a food journalism award from the James Beard Foundation for his article “A Week in the Gramercy Tavern Kitchen,” which documented a stint alongside celebrity chef Tom Colicchio.